nishantnesargi13/infrapractice/k8/README.md

 Create a Service: This service exposes the Hello World app within the Kubernetes cluster.

 5. Expose the Application Using Ingress

 Create an Ingress Resource: The Ingress resource allows external access to the application via a domain or public IP.
 This is configured to route traffic to the Nginx-based Hello World app.

-DNS Configuration: (Optional) Set up a DNS record to point to the Ingress Controller's external IP or hostname, allowing users to access the application via a domain (e.g., hello-world.example.com).

 6. Apply the Resources

 Once the manifests for the secrets, deployments, services, and ingress are ready, use kubectl to apply them to the cluster: kubectl apply -f secretstore.yaml kubectl apply -f externalsecret.yaml